WillTheFarmer/apache-logs-to-mysql/.github/README.md

 load_dotenv() # Loads variables from .env into the environment
 ```
 ### 6. Run Application
-If MySQL steps are complete, Python modules are installed, MySQL server connection and log folder variables are updated,
+If Database steps are complete, Python modules are installed, Database server connection and log folder variables are updated,
 and file `settings.env` is renamed to `.env` application is ready to go.

 If log files exist in folders run `logs2mysql.py` and all files in all folders will be processed.
 Run `watch4logs.py` and